gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 type EtcdOperatorTaskStatus struct {
   // ObservedGeneration is the most recent generation observed for the resource.
   ObservedGeneration *int64 `json:"observedGeneration,omitempty"`
-  // State of the task is the last known state of the task.
+  // CurrentState is the last known state of the task.
-  State TaskState `json:"taskState"`
+  CurrentState TaskState `json:"currentState"`
   // Time at which the task has moved from "pending" state to any other state.
   InitiatedAt metav1.Time `json:"initiatedAt"`
   // LastError represents the errors when processing the task.